Atlético Potosino: History

-His last 3 seasons in the first division were contrasting, in the 1986–87 season they were just a point to qualify for the playoffs with a team formed by 80% by Potosinos players, including notable players such as René Isidoro García, Mauricio Lopez Victor Medina, reinforced by players Nelson Sanhueza, Chilean Luis "Cholo" Castro, the Paraguayan Eligio Torres and other prominent players.
+Their last 3 seasons in the Primera División were quite contrasting, in the 1986–87 season they were just a point to qualify for the playoffs with a team formed by 80% by Potosinos players, including notable players such as René Isidoro García, Mauricio López and Víctor Medina, reinforced by players Nelson Sanhueza, Chilean Luis "Cholo" Castro, the Paraguayan Eligio Torres, and other prominent players.
 The manager in this tournament was José Camacho.

-For the following season the team did not reinforce themselves leading to Jose Camacho was soon sacked, and Pedro Araya was hired, he could but he was unable to help the team to top form.
-Then after the Argentine Luis Grill Prieto coached the last match and saves the team from relegation after earning a tie against Correcaminos, with a goal from midfielder Jaime Leon.
+For the following season, the team did not reinforce themselves leading to José Camacho was soon sacked, and Pedro Araya was hired, he could but he was unable to help the team to top form.
+Then after the Argentine Luis Grill Prieto coached the last match and saves the team from relegation after earning a tie against Correcaminos, with a goal from midfielder Jaime León.

-In the 88–89 season, the team suffered the losses of key players coming pretty bad reinforcements as the Chilean Juan "Rapido" Rojas, and some other players who did not perform as expected, Rodolfo Villegas, Paco Uribe, Rafael Bautista among others, emerging as figure midfielder David Rangel.
-This caused the team to be relegated to Segunda Division.
+In the 1988–89 season, the team suffered the losses of key players coming pretty bad reinforcements as the Chilean Juan "Rápido" Rojas, and some other players who did not perform as expected, Rodolfo Villegas, Paco Uribe, Rafael Bautista among others, emerging as figure midfielder David Rangel.
+This caused the team to be relegated to the Primera División 'A' de México.

 Their last two seasons in the Liga de Ascenso went unnoticed until the owner decided to sell the franchise.

 Total Numbers

-Atlético Potosino in Primera División Mexicana:
+Atlético Potosino in the Primera División de México: